Gender-Based Misconduct Policy

 Students at the Long Island campus may also visit the Riland Academic Health Care Center located in the first floor of the Riland Building.
-The hours are Monday through Friday from 8 a.m. to 5 p.m.
+The hours are 8 a.m. to 5 p.m., Monday through Friday.
 The center can be reached at 516.686.1300.

-Students at the NYITCOM-Arkansas campus may utilize the Arkansas State University Student Health Center located at 333B Red Wolf Blvd., adjacent to the football stadium.
-The hours are Monday through Friday from 8 a.m. to 5 p.m.
-The center can be reached at 870.972.2054.
+Students at the NYITCOM-Arkansas campus may utilize the NYITCOM at Arkansas State University Medical Clinic located at 333B Red Wolf Blvd., adjacent to the football stadium.
+The hours are 8 a.m. to 5 p.m., Monday through Friday.
+The clinic can be reached at 870.972.2054.

 Please note neither of these facilities can perform a sexual assault forensic exam.